-The corona virus outbreak will definitely make this Saint Patrick’s week very different but many will still find a way to celebrate it.
+Despite relaxing of COVID restrictions this Saint Patrick’s day will still be very different than most years but regardless many will still find a way to celebrate it.
 Whether you are going out to an event at a bar or simply staying home to host a smaller gathering of friends, please do it responsibly!
-We are all struggling with this virus and a criminal charge or a civil lawsuit will only make it worse.
+Many of use continue to struggle with COVID restrictions but a criminal charge or a civil lawsuit will only make it worse.
 Obviously, most of think of drunk driving but this isn’t the only potential legal issue.
 When it comes to hosting a party, its important to remember that there is civil and criminal liability associated with it in Pennsylvania and New Jersey

 Dram Shop Liability

 While many may have heard or read something about the legal concept known as Dram Shop liability, most believe it is reserved for restaurants, bars or beverage retailers.
 In most cases, Dram Shop lawsuits occur after a serious car accident or some other incident where injuries are sustained.
 A successful claim requires that the plaintiff (injured party) establish (1) a minor or visibly intoxicated adult was served alcohol by the defendant (the person who is being sued) in violation of the law; and (2) the defendant’s violation caused the plaintiff’s injuries or damages.
 In additional to actual or compensatory damages (medical bills, pain, suffering, loss of consortium etc.), restaurants, bars or beverage retailers are subject to punitive damages (a financial award against the liable party intended to punish it for wrongdoing.)